 Tycho is a partner in the Corporate & Securities and International Business practices and serves as co-chair of the Global Commerce industry team.
-He also serves as leader of the Manufacturing team and the German Business practice.
-Tycho has been practicing law since 1992 and represents a wide range of clients, both as transactional and ongoing outside general counsel, including family owned and managed businesses, publicly traded multinationals and high net worth investors.
+He also serves as the leader of the Manufacturing team and the German Business practice.
+Tycho has been practicing law since 1992 and represents a wide range of clients, both as transactional and ongoing outside general counsel, including family-owned and managed businesses, publicly traded multinationals, and high-net-worth investors.

 Tycho focuses his practice on U.S. and cross-border transactions, including representing overseas and U.S. entities in asset acquisitions and dispositions, investments, market entry, joint ventures, site selection, establishment of manufacturing and assembly operations, definition of strategies to mitigate U.S. legal and business risks to the foreign parent entity, shareholders and assets, commercial agreements and licensing transactions, mergers and acquisitions, financial restructuring, private securities offerings (including venture and private equity transactions, PIPEs and debt/equity restructuring), commercial lending, counseling of startup, technology and emerging growth enterprises in legal and business strategy, corporate governance and shareholder rights, tax structuring, organization of sales and distribution arrangements, and family and business succession planning.